st-ixlab/st-ixlab.github.io/_posts/2025-04-18-received-best-paper-honorable-mention-for-chi2025-paper.md

  </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Our paper "Understanding User Behavior in Window Selection using Dragging for Multiple Targets"  by Jae-Yeop Jeong received "Best Paper Honorable Mention" from CHI 2025!
+Our paper "Understanding User Behavior in Window Selection using Dragging for Multiple Targets"  by Jae-Yeop Jeong received "Best Paper Honorable Mention" from CHI 2025!